solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 > new data structure and thus is constrained by stack and heap limits imposed by
 > the BPF VM.
 With zero copy deserialization, all bytes from the account's
 > backing `RefCell<&mut [u8]>` are simply re-interpreted as a reference to the
 > data structure.
-No allocations or copies necessary.
-Hence the ability to get
+No allocations or copies are necessary.
+Hence the ability to
-> around stack and heap limitations.
+> get around stack and heap limitations.

 Basically, your program never actually loads zero-copy account data into the stack or heap.
 It instead gets pointer access to the raw data.
 The